Renaming in distributed certification: Applications

 In this subsection, we focus on global certification.
 The property we want to certify is $H$-\textsc{Homomorphism} (the existence of a homomorphism to a given graph $H$).
-A particular case which has already been studied in~\cite{FeuilloleyH18} is \textsc{Bipartiteness} (it corresponds to the case where $H$ is the clique on two vertices).
-Note that there exists a local certification scheme for \textsc{Bipartiteness} using only one bit per vertex (where the certificate is the color in a proper two-coloring, and the verification of every node just consists in checking that it received a different color from all its neighbors).
+A particular case which has already been studied in~\cite{FeuilloleyH18} is \textsc{Bipartiteness} (it corresponds to the case where $H$ is an edge).
+Note that there exists a local certification scheme for \textsc{Bipartiteness} using only one bit per vertex (where the certificate is the color in a proper 2-coloring, and the verification of every node just consists in checking that it received a different color from all its neighbors).
 However, with a global certificate, it is less clear how to certify it optimally.
 In~\cite{FeuilloleyH18}, the authors proved the following upper and lower bounds:

 \begin{theorem} If $s$ denotes the optimal certificate size for the global certification of \textsc{bipartiteness} for $n$-vertex graphs whose identifiers are in the range $[M]$, then:

 \end{theorem}